doshmajhan/Sahara/README.md

 #Sandshrew
-Multiple scripts that come together to make a botnet over DNS

-####beacon.sh
-The script that will reside on the users machine, making callbacks to the DNS server and executing commands retrieved from the server.

-####sandshrew.sh
-Program that allows you to enter a script to be pushed to the beacons, or enter commands manually.
+Shell scripts that manipulate a BIND nameserver to store commands in a text record.
+As well as a beacon shell script that will query the name server and read the text record and exectute the commands on the system

+#Sandslash
+Custom python DNS server to handle queries from beacons and send responses back contain the commands/information for the beacon to decode.
+Server is abstracted into a class for flexibility.